laserpants/area-51/docs/README.md

 Without rearranging the fields, a row extension $r$ can then be partitioned into groups $g_1, g_2, \dots , g_n$ in such a way that
 - all labels within a group have the same label, but
-- no two adjacent groups have identical labels.
+- no two adjacent groups do.

 That is;